vmware-tanzu/velero/site/content/docs/main/on-premises.md

 For example, if you use [Portworx][4] for persistent storage, you can install their Velero plugin to get native Portworx snapshots as part of your Velero backups.

-If there is no native snapshot plugin available for your storage platform, you can use Velero's [restic integration][1], which provides a platform-agnostic file-level backup solution for volume data.
+If there is no native snapshot plugin available for your storage platform, you can use Velero's [File System Backup][1], which provides a platform-agnostic file-level backup solution for volume data.

 ### Air-gapped deployments